 The solutions we will explore are:

 The One Table approach stores all drop-down choices (for both the primary and secondary drop-downs) in a single table, but, the formulas are the hardest to set up initially.
 As a result, once the formulas are set up it is easy to add new primary and secondary drop-down choices without updating the formulas.
 This is the most “bulletproof” approach, and a good option to use when you have frequent changes to the drop-down choices or when you want to ensure that other users can easily add choices.
+Plus, you can remove blank choices from the drop-down.

 The Two Tables approach stores the choices in two tables, and its formulas are a bit easier to set up initially.
 Special care must be taken when adding new drop-down choices, including adding new primary choices to two tables and ensuring the secondary table is sorted in ascending order.
 This is a good option when there are infrequent changes to the drop-down options or when you, the workbook administrator, will be updating the options and can be sure to resort the secondary table.